What is Amazon Inspector?

 You can view the status of the Amazon Inspector Agent for all the EC2 instances in your assessment target by using the ‘Preview Targets’ functionality available in the Inspector console and through the PreviewAgents API query.
 Agent status includes whether the agent is installed on the EC2 instance and the health of the agent.
 Along with the Inspector Agent status on the targeted EC2 instance, the instance ID, public hostname, and public IP address (if defined) are also displayed, along with links into the EC2 console for each instance.

 Does Amazon Inspector access other AWS services in my account?

-Amazon Inspector needs to enumerate your EC2 instances and tags to identify the instances specified in the assessment target.
+Amazon Inspector needs to enumerate your EC2 instances and tags to identify the instances specified in the assessment target and to read your AWS network configurations.
 Amazon Inspector gets access to these through a service-linked role that is created on your behalf when you get started with Inspector as a new customer or in a new region.
 The Inspector service-linked role is managed by Amazon Inspector, so you don’t have to worry about inadvertently revoking permissions required by Amazon Inspector.
 For some existing customers, an IAM role that was registered while getting started with Inspector might be used for accessing other AWS services until the Inspector service-linked role is created.
 You can create the Inspector service-linked role through the Inspector console’s dashboard page.